Living Benefit

 Types of Living Benefit Riders

-Living Benefits vs. Long-Term Care Insurance
+Living Benefits vs. Standalone LTC Insurance

 | Feature | Living Benefit Rider | Standalone LTC Insurance |